Meghna Naidu

-Meghna Naidu (born 19 September 1980) is an Indian actress who primarily starred in Hindi films.
+Meghna Naidu (born 18 September 1980) is an Indian actress who has starred primarily in Hindi films.
 She has also appeared in Telugu, Tamil, Kannada, Malayalam, Marathi and Bengali films.

 Biography

-Meghna Naidu is an Indian actress and dancer.
-Her first major appearance was in the music video for UMI10's "Kaliyon Ka Chaman" (2002), an official remix of Lata Mangeshkar's 1981 song "Thoda Resham Lagta Hai" (in turn, the 2002 song "Addictive" by Truth Hurts was inspired by the remix).
+Naidu's first major appearance was in the music video for UMI10's "Kaliyon Ka Chaman" (2002), an official remix of Lata Mangeshkar's 1981 song "Thoda Resham Lagta Hai" (in turn, the 2002 song "Addictive" by Truth Hurts was inspired by the remix).
 She was also featured in Saru Maini's video "Dil De Diya Tha (Sutta Mix)" before starting to work in Indian films.

 Early life

 Naidu was born on 19 September 1980 in Vijayawada, Andhra Pradesh, India.
 Her father Ethiraj works for Air India and was a tennis coach and her mother Purnima, was a school teacher.
 She has one younger sister, Sona.
 She told that she requested her mother to quit her job and accompany her to shooting locations, after her sister who used to travel with her got a job abroad.
 She grew up in Mumbai, Maharashtra, and considers herself "more of a Mumbaiite".
 She studied at Bhavan's College, Andheri, Mumbai, and graduated with a B.Com degree.
 She trained in classical bharatanatyam for seven years.
 She stated that she also was coaching tennis in the US for four years.